01 of 05

 Visiting the house and gardens at the Fondation Claude Monet takes about an hour and a half to two hours-- and maybe a bit more if you're an avid photographer.
 These are the main areas we recommend you explore during your visit:

 Monet's world-famous gardens are divided into two main sections: the "Clos Normand" and the "Water Gardens".

 The Clos Normand is a romantic-style garden featuring elegant metal archways with climbing plants and flowers.
-Walk along the central path to enjoy countless varieties of flowers (irises, poppies, daffodils, tulips, or peonies) and trees (primarily apricot and apple).
-In the spring and summer, watch the bees happily pollinate the flowers and enjoy the warmth of the sun.
+Walk along the central path to enjoy countless varieties of flowers (including irises, poppies, daffodils, tulips, and peonies) and trees (primarily apricot and apple).
+In the spring and summer, watch as bees noisily pollinate the flowers, and enjoy the warmth of the sun.

-The Water Garden is instantly recognizable for its graceful Japanese-style footbridge, poetic willows and water lily ponds, which Monet designed expressly for the subtle play of light and shadows, and painted at great length and at different times of day for his celebrated Nympheas series.
+The Water Garden is instantly recognizable for its graceful Japanese-style footbridge, poetic willows and water lily ponds.
+Monet designed these expressly in order to create a subtle interplay play of light and shadows, and painted them at... different times of day for his celebrated Nympheas series.

-Monet, who was a collector and admirer of...
-Japanese art and gardens, built the green footbridge to connect to the Clos Normand.
-In the Water Garden, plants native to Asia reign: maples, bamboo, Japanese peonies, willow trees and, of course, the famed water lilies.
+The painter, who was a collector and admirer of Japanese art and gardens, built the green footbridge to connect to the Clos Normand.
+In the Water Garden, plants native to Asia abound: maples, bamboo, Japanese peonies, willow trees and, of course, the iconic water lilies.

 Monet's House and Japanese Prints Collection: